Over Half the People Involved in the Hindenburg Disaster Survived

 As for what caused the fire, again, no one is entirely sure.
 Airship crash investigation techniques weren’t exactly top notch back in 1937 and even today, the cause of the fire is a source of a significant amount of debate.
 That being said, at the time of the disaster, many theories were put forward.
 The two most enduring were that the fire was caused by sabotage, and another that claims the fire was the result of static electricity igniting the hydrogen the Hindenburg used to fly.
 Not surprisingly, the sabotage theory has been largely debunked owing to the fact that there was zero evidence of any sabotage at the time, and no one has managed to come up with any tangible evidence since.
 As such, most sources today agree that the fire and resulting crash was the result of an accidental static spark of some kind.
 This is also largely believed to be the cause of the mysterious “blue aura” eyewitnesses claimed to have seen.

-Arguments have been thrown back and forth for both theories, culminating in a special Mythbusters episode where it was concluded that it was indeed the hydrogen that caused the fire and resulting explosion.
+Arguments have been thrown back and forth for both theories, culminating in a special Mythbusters episode where it was concluded that it was indeed the hydrogen that originally caused the fire.
 Which of course just caused more arguments- proof if it was ever needed that people should never try and prove things… or really try anything at all.
 You know what the first step towards failure is?
 Trying to do something.